History of Saturday Night Live: Post-pandemic and fiftieth anniversary

 The comedy troupe Please Don't Destroy, consisting of Ben Marshall, John Higgins, and Martin Herlihy, were hired as writers in 2021 and began contributing their short films to the show.
 Their prerecorded sketches featured on the show usually include celebrity performers, such as Taylor Swift in a "Three Sad Virgins" sketch in November 2021.
 Billboard said the group had "capably picked up the digital short mantle" left on the show by The Lonely Island.

 The show has experimented with different avenues of broadcasting and digital content in recent years.
 Episodes were streamed live on the Peacock streaming service simultaneously with the TV airings beginning in the 2021–2022 season.
 The show also experimented with live broadcasts on YouTube, beginning with a 2021 Elon Musk-hosted episode.

 The Hollywood Reporter said that the cast overhaul prior to the 2022–2023 season, in which eight cast members left including long-time cast members such as Kate McKinnon, Aidy Bryant, and Pete Davidson, had been the "biggest [...] in a generation".
 Michaels referred to ongoing disruption caused by the COVID-19 pandemic as the reason for the large exodus, saying cast members had lacked access to work that they would usually be able to find after leaving SNL.
 For the 2022–2023 season, the show hired 4 stand-up comedians, including Marcello Hernández, Michael Longfellow, and Devon Walker (hiring so many stand-ups around this time is something that Michaels also attributed to the pandemic).
-Midway through the season, longtime cast member Cecily Strong exited the show, becoming the longest-tenured female cast member in the show's history.
+Midway through the season, Cecily Strong, the longest-tenured female cast member in the show's history, exited the show.
 However, that season ended a month early in April 2023, due to the 2023 Writers Guild of America strike.
 Due to the strike, the 2023–2024 season was delayed until October 14, 2023.